mauriciokonrath/BRACIS-2025/README.md

-# BERT Text Classification Models
+# Comparing BERT Variants for Sensitive Information Classification in Portuguese

 This repository contains text classification implementations using different BERT model variants with Portuguese datasets.